absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 **Use validator accounts:**

-- Step1 - Make sure you already start [Crust sWorker](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup#63-start-sworker) and see your work report uploaded
+- Step1 - Make sure you have already started [Crust sWorker](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup#63-start-sworker) and see your work report uploaded
 - Step2 - You can see the work report from Chain state in [Crust Apps](http://apps.crust.network/#/chainstate), like the pic shows below

 ![work_report](m1_img/1.png)